dmkons/01/progress-report.md

 ## This is a weak progress report

 Yes, we know that this is a weak progress report.
-Don't worry, we will put in a lot of effort later until the final deadline.
+Don't worry, we will put in a lot of effort before the final deadline.